BruceOfTheBow/BruceComfyMods/README.md

 # ComfyBatchDeposit

   * Single-click batch action of inventory items of similar type.
-  * Sort and stack items within a chest with a single button press.
+  * Sort and stack items within a chest with a single button press (S).
+  * Dump like-type items into chest with a single button press (D).
+    * Toggle to sort automatically after dumping player inventory contents.
   * Mass drops or adds to container/inventory using left alt + left click by default.
   *   Modifier key configurable